 - Liston Campus, Atrium: 10 am– 3:45 pm

-CCRI is also hosting free drive-through vaccine clinics each weekend in September at its Warwick and Lincoln campuses.
-Dates, times, and registration links are listed below:
+In addition to the clinics listed above, CCRI will host free drive-through vaccine clinics each weekend through October at its Warwick and Lincoln campuses.
+Dates, times, and registration links are listed below.

 You can also receive a vaccine at a state-run clinic, your local pharmacy or grocery store, local hospital, or a clinic in your community.
 To find a vaccine site near you, visit vaccinateri.org, or Google search “Find a vaccine clinic near me.”